July 10, 2019

 “You really need to want to do engineering and be fully dedicated to the program for all five years.
 The high difficulty of the program also yields fantastic results and rewards, and the resources that you gain from both schools is immense,” he adds.

 As a student at Susquehanna, Zain embraced the many research opportunities that came his way, even starting on geophysics and groundwater hydrology research before his first year.
 He was able to present his findings at two conferences: one at Bucknell, where he won in his category, and the other at Goucher College.

-This past summer he was given another research opportunity to study laser spectroscopy in quantum mechanics.
-Zain worked with a team of three people and was able to link this research with his findings from his hydrology study.
+He studied laser spectroscopy in quantum mechanics with a team of three people and was able to link this research with the findings from his hydrology study.